gsfordham/python-system-info/README.md

   3) Raise volume (A/a) -- default step is 2, but you can change it
   4) Lower volume (Z/z) -- same as above
   5) Quit (ESC/Q/q)

+Recent Updates and Bug Fixes:
+  1) _Fixed error with uptime display for uptimes greater than 1 day_
+  2) Added weeks formatting to the display
+  3) Changed the display uptime function to be more "Pythonic"

 <img src='https://i.imgur.com/qzVMX87.png'/>
 <img src='https://i.imgur.com/UlDMNek.png'/>